birneylab/flexlmm/docs/output.md

 ### Permutations

-For each permutation, the minimum _p_-value is collected in a data frame together with the number of tests performed for that permutationand the permutation ID (which is also the random seed used).
+For each permutation, the minimum _p_-value is collected in a data frame together with the number of tests performed for that permutation and the permutation ID (which is also the random seed used).
 One file per phenotype will be present.

 <details markdown="1">
 <summary>Output files</summary>